jcpunk/puppet-vnc/README.md

 Similarly, when "user home" is not accessible to unauthenticated systemd, you'll probably want to set `vnc::server::manage_services = false`.

+You can directly export these sessions to noVNC via `include vnc::server::export::novnc`.

 ### Client
 Similarly, VNC clients can be loaded with: